Most cats have 18 toes — five on their front paws and four on their back ones — but some cats have a few extras, and they’re known as polydactyl cats.

 But while they may resemble a thumb, these extra digits aren’t opposable.
 Still, owners of such cats report that their kitties have pulled off feats such as opening latches and windows.

-If you’re curious what the world would be like if cats actually had opposable thumbs, check out this video.
-To see some adorable kitten mittens in action, watch the video below.
+If you’re curious what the world would be like if cats actually had opposable thumbs, or if you just want to see some adorable kitten mittens in action, watch the video below.

 4. Polydactyl cats without 'mittens' appear to simply have large feet.